Krzysztofe/godziny/README.md

 ## Do do

 * Fast tile movement on dragg and dropp componentscan cause issues with data transmission.
-To address this, it is necessary to implement JS throttling, which helps regulate the data transfer rate and resolve the problem.
+To address this, it is necessary to implement JS throttling, which helps regulate the data transfer.

  ## Comments
 * The Firebase Config keys are not hidden in the .env file to allow access for setting up the project locally.